RedDaedalus/pc-class-fixers/README.md

 # Class Fixers
 Class Fixers is a simple utility theme designed to make simple theming easier by making elements use proper CSS variables for coloring.
-This theme can be used to patch other themes that may have unthemed elements, or can be depended on by other themes.
+This theme can be used to patch other themes that may have unthemed elements, or can be depended on by other themes. **This theme will not change how Discord looks by itself, it is just designed to fix styles for other themes.*

 ## Installation
 Run the installation command for your operating system in the terminal and the theme will be installed!
 You may have to reload Discord for the installation to complete.